trinity-tech-io/mydentity/connector/README.md

 ## Introduction

-This connector connects the Elastos Connectivity SDK with the DID Web Service provided by Trinity Tech.
+This connector connects the Elastos Connectivity SDK with the Mydentity web app provided by Trinity Tech.

 ## Build for production